nablarch/nablarch-document/en/application_framework/application_framework/messaging/db/getting_started/table_queue.rst

         received_message_sequence = :id

 Point
-  * Implement the update process of the normally processed record in :java:extdoc:`transactionSuccess <nablarch.fw.action.BatchActionBase.transactionSuccess(D-nablarch.fw.ExecutionContext)>`.
+  * Implement the update process of the normally processed record in :java:extdoc:`transactionSuccess <nablarch.fw.action.BatchActionBase.transactionSuccess(D,nablarch.fw.ExecutionContext)>`.
     (if the processing is normal (exception is not thrown), the method is called back by Nablarch.)

-  * The update process of records that were not processed normally is implemented in :java:extdoc:`transactionFailure <nablarch.fw.action.BatchActionBase.transactionSuccess(D-nablarch.fw.ExecutionContext)>`.
+  * The update process of records that were not processed normally is implemented in :java:extdoc:`transactionFailure <nablarch.fw.action.BatchActionBase.transactionSuccess(D,nablarch.fw.ExecutionContext)>`.
     (The method where an exception or error is thrown during processing is called back by Nablarch.)

   * The status of the specific record is updated in SQL.